1,000+ Opportunities

 Search similar grants →Extracted from the official opportunity page/RFP to help you evaluate fit faster.

-Artificial Intelligence in Higher Education - Lilly Endowment Artificial Intelligence in Higher Education L illy Endowment is pleased to announce its Artificial Intelligence in Higher Education initiative (AIHE).
-The aim of this new initiative is to help Indiana colleges and universities: Consider more fully the challenges and opportunities that artificial intelligence (AI) presents for their institutions and their students.
+Artificial Intelligence in Higher Education - Lilly Endowment Artificial Intelligence in Higher Education L illy Endowment’s Artificial Intelligence in Higher Education initiative (AIHE) aims to help Indiana colleges and universities: Consider more fully the challenges and opportunities that artificial intelligence (AI) presents for their institutions and their students.

 Develop new or enhance existing strategies to improve their students’ educational opportunities and outcomes and their preparation to prosper in the workplace and life in a future that will be increasingly shaped by AI.
 The Endowment is allocating up to $500 million for this multi-year initiative.
 Colleges and universities invited to participate in the initiative may request funding through a two-phase process.